- Accessibility Roadmap (.doc)

 B. Research which products/services are available for that need.
 Check to see if a product is on the Pre-Approved list.

-- Submit for E&IT Review
+- Submit E&IT Request

-C. Depending on the product/service being requested and its level of impact, approval may be required from one or more of the following reviewers: the IT/ATI Procurement Specialist, the Information Security Office, and/or the reviewing IT Administrator.
+B. Depending on the product/service being requested and its level of impact, approval may be required from one or more of the following reviewers: the IT/ATI Procurement Specialist, the Information Security Office, and/or the reviewing IT Administrator.

-D. If a full E&IT accessibility/security review is needed, work with the vendor and the IT/ATI Procurement Specialist and/or Information Security Office to obtain the information requested.
+C. If a full E&IT accessibility/security review is needed, work with the vendor and the IT/ATI Procurement Specialist and/or Information Security Office to obtain the information requested.
 Full review could take one to eight weeks.

-- Enter requisition into CFS
+- If entering a requisition into CFS:

 A. Use commodity code 91900